gwuniversity/GWUniversity-SelfInvite/README.md

   ![Repository Issues](RepoTitle.png)
 - Create a New Issue
   ![New Issue Dialog](NewIssueDialog.png)
-- The ISSUE MUST BE Titled: RaiseHigh @githubusername OR RaiseHigh me
+- The ISSUE TITLE MUST INCLUDE THE PHRASE "RaiseHigh"
 - Submit the issue
   ![Submit Issue](SubmitIssue.png)